 From our Partners

-Mustafa and the rest of her ROAR team will launch a Kickstarter later this summer once the device’s prototype is finished.
+Mustafa and the rest of her ROAR team will launch a crowdfunding campaign later this summer once the device’s prototype is finished.
 The device should launch early next year.
 Once the device is available for purchase, one device will be donated to a woman in a developing country for each device sold.

 “To have this need to protect ourselves, it shouldn’t be that way but it is.
 What I’m hoping to accomplish on another level with this is to empower women to live how they would normally live without any restrictions,” Mustafa said.